ksafranski/amet/README.md

 in the `./dev-env` directory on the host machine and persist when the container is not running.

 Want to persist just certain files and folders, relative to your user's home folder?
-Pass arguments like `-m .ssh -m Projects` to the `run.sh` and they'll appear in the same location in the container.
+Pass arguments like `-m .ssh -m Projects` to the `amet.sh` and they'll appear in the same location in the container.

 When you're ready to stop developing, you can shut down and restart the container without losing data, regardless of whether or not you're persisting volumes.
 Simply `docker stop USERNAME-dev` (fill in your username!) when you're